 Over the last few years, optimizing for mobile devices has become increasingly more important.
 More and more users browse the internet using their phone.
 According to Statista, 52.2 percent of web traffic comes from mobile phones and it has only been increasing from the previous years.
 As a WooCommerce store owner, you must optimize your website for conversion on these smaller screen sizes.
 Learn how to increase mobile conversion rates for your WooCommerce store by following the tips below.

 How to Optimize Your WooCommerce Store for Mobile Devices

 Use a Responsive Theme

 All modern themes are now built to be responsive.
-A responsive theme adjust to various screen sizes.
+A responsive theme adjusts to various screen sizes.
 You can check with your theme developer if your theme is responsive.
-You can also do a quick test by going to your WooCommerce store and try scaling down the size of your browser.
+You can also do a quick test by going to your WooCommerce store and then try scaling down the size of your browser.
 If you see the elements on your website move to adjust to the smaller window, then you are using a responsive theme.
 If you find that your theme is not responsive, don’t worry.
-You can just switch to a responsive theme.
+You can switch to a responsive theme.
 We can recommend Storefront and the Genesis framework.

 Storefront was made by the same developers that developed WooCommerce.
 It is built specifically for WooCommerce so you can expect full compatibility with WooCommerce and official WooCommerce plugins.

 Genesis, on the other hand, is a framework.
 You need to use a Genesis child theme with the Genesis framework.
 Genesis is well-maintained, responsive and compatible with WooCommerce.

 Open your WooCommerce store on your smartphone and do some user testing.
 Perform actions that you expect your customers to do on your WooCommerce store.
 Important elements to test are:

 - sending a message using your contact form

 - updating your shopping cart